Susan Witney, a selected index of early work and last work.

 The photography within this book was gathered from archive material representing the artists early work and most recent personal work.
 Middle period work is not included.

-In addition, none of the artists acclaimed editorial portrait and garden work is included in this volume, as the quantity requires a separate research project.
-The work is outside the remit of this book but may be included in a future volume.
+We have not been able to include the artists acclaimed editorial portrait and garden work in this volume, as the quantity requires a separate research project.
+The work is therefore outside the remit of this book but may be included in a future volume.

 Large format landscape edition.